What to do in London

 More tips for families in London

-London offers so many options for families.
+London has so many fun options to offer for families.
 Here are some more ideas:

 London highlights for shopping fans